U.S. Relations With the Philippines

 The United States recognized the Philippines as an independent state and established diplomatic relations with it in 1946.
 Except for the 1942-45 Japanese occupation during World War II, the Philippines had been under U.S. administration since the end of the Spanish-American War in 1898.

 The U.S.-Philippine Bilateral Strategic Dialogue advances discussion and cooperation on bilateral, regional, and global issues.
 U.S.-Philippine relations are based on strong historical and cultural links and a shared commitment to democracy and human rights.
 The United States has designated the Philippines as a Major Non-NATO Ally, and there are close and abiding security ties between the two nations.
 The Manila Declaration signed in 2011 reaffirmed the 1951 U.S.-Philippines Mutual Defense Treaty as the foundation for a robust, balanced, and responsive security partnership.
 There is also a focus on economic, commercial, and people-to-people ties.
-There are an estimated four million U.S. Citizens of Philippine ancestry in the United States, and more than 250,000 U.S. citizens in the Philippines, including a large presence of United States veterans.
-An estimated 650,000 U.S. Citizens visit the Philippines each year.
-Many people-to-people programs exist between the United States and the Philippines, including Fulbright, International Visitor Leadership Program (IVLP), and the Kenney-Lugar Youth Exchange and Study program (KL-YES).
+There are an estimated four million U.S. citizens of Philippine ancestry in the United States, and more than 220,000 U.S. citizens in the Philippines, including a large presence of United States veterans.
+An estimated 650,000 U.S. citizens visit the Philippines each year.
+Many people-to-people programs exist between the United States and the Philippines, including Fulbright, International Visitor Leadership Program, and the Kenney-Lugar Youth Exchange and Study program.

-Manila is home to the only VA benefits office and healthcare clinic outside the United States, and the American Cemetery in Manila is the largest American military cemetery outside the U.S.
+Manila is home to the only VA benefits office and healthcare clinic outside the United States, and the American Cemetery in Manila is the largest American military cemetery outside the United States.

 U.S. Assistance to Philippines